gwan-kib/mood-predictor/README.md

 ```
 (type text following '-' into your terminal)

+Make sure you have Python installed on your system first:
+ - python --version
+(if you do not, you'll have to download it from their website before proceeding)

 Ensure you have Flask and Flask-CORS installed:
 - pip install flask flask-cors